by Lea Ramapuram

 - Single-ingredient fruit or vegetable mashes or purees without any salt or sugar are a good, traditional first food you could offer your baby.

 - One of the most sensible pieces of advice I received while starting my baby on solids was to sweeten rice, ragi, or wheat porridge with date paste - this makes their food naturally sweet, while also providing iron, one of the most important nutrients that a baby starting on solids requires.
 The oats porridge with berries can be given after 8 months.

-A lot of parents are wary of starting their babes on meats, but there’s no research to prove the benefits of a vegetarian diet, and well-cooked shredded chicken, or flaked fish can be an excellent source of protein and iron.
-You could also try safe and healthy adventurous first foods, to expand your baby’s palate.
+- A lot of parents are wary of starting their babes on meats, but there’s no research to prove the benefits of a vegetarian diet, and well-cooked shredded chicken or flaked fish can be an excellent source of protein and iron.

 Tip: I was very keen on introducing solids in the form of ragi, so I mixed yummy, no-dalda, buttery ragi cookies in milk and you could try it too!
 I started with Slurrp Fam because by far, it is the best baby cereal to start with.

 The only foods you need to avoid until the baby is a year old are honey and cow’s milk.
 Also avoid foods that are a choking hazard, like nuts, popcorn, whole grapes, or peanut butter.

 It’s a good tip to nurse baby before each meal in the beginning.
 This ensures baby isn’t overly hungry, to begin with, starts in a good mood, and feels comforted and calm before experiencing something new.
 It also ensures that the baby won’t wean herself too early, which is a drawback of introducing too many solids too early.